Tully Free Library Board of Trustees

 Treasurer: Jack Salisbury

-The Tully Free Library Board of Trustees meets at 9 AM on the third Saturday of the month in all months except for December and June.
+The Tully Free Library Board of Trustees meets at 5:30 PM on a Tuesday or Thursday in all months except for December and June.
+The meeting dates are listed on our events calendar.
 The meetings are open to the public.

 The Tully Free Library Board of Trustees is composed of ten members, who serve for a maximum of two consecutive terms of three years each.
 Officers of the board include the board President, Vice-President, Treasurer and Secretary.
 Click below to download the meeting minutes for previous board meetings, or read the complete by-laws below.

 ARTICLE I NAME

 1. This organization is and shall be known as the Tully Free Library, existing by virtue of the provisions in the Absolute Charter Number 9520, granted to the Regents of the University of the State of New York on September 29, 1967, and exercising the power and authority and assuming the responsibilities delegated to it under the said charter.

 ARTICLE II MANAGEMENT